Near-Optimal Non-Convex Stochastic Optimization under Generalized Smoothness: Theoretical Analysis

-In this section, we introduce the ideas of our analysis and state some important lemmas used in the proof.
-Due to the space limitation, the full proof of Theorem \ref{thm:main-thm} is deferred into Section \ref{sec:app-Missing-Proofs} in the appendix.
+In this section, we provide the ideas in the analysis and state some important lemmas used in the proof.
+Due to the space limitation, the proofs of all lemmas presented in this section are deferred into Section \ref{sec:app-analysis} in the appendix.